taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Kai: **"We can't finish this project in time without Felix.
 We all know splicing's more art than algorithm, and ever since my hands starting hurting too much, Felix is our *best*."**

+Kai's brow furrows with frustration.

-Kai: **"But even our best may not be enough...this morning Space Consortium patented photovoltaic cells made of eSyrup-spliced halobacterium, and I got *this*."**
+Kai: **"Although...our best may not be enough...Space Consortium announced a few days ago their eSyrup-spliced halobacterium solar cell, and thus, just patented all eSyrup-based photovoltaic cells.
+Also, this morning I got *this*."**

 Kai passes up a small card to Majhee.
 Majhee reads from it.